fwerkor/capos/README.md

 Some key highlights of CapOS:

-•Highly Lightweight: CapOS is built from OpenWrt, an embedded operating system based on Linux.
+•**Highly Lightweight**: CapOS is built from OpenWrt, an embedded operating system based on Linux.
 It has a small footprint that can run on various hardware from routers to PCs.
 The lightweight design allows CapOS to run smoothly even on devices with limited resources.

-•Friendly Web UI: CapOS provides an simple but powerful web-based interface LuCI for easy server management.
+•**Friendly Web UI**: CapOS provides an simple but powerful web-based interface LuCI for easy server management.
 Users can easily manage system settings, monitor resources and install packages through the web UI without much Linux knowledge.

-•Highly Extensible: Although lightweight, CapOS is highly extensible.
+•**Highly Extensible**: Although lightweight, CapOS is highly extensible.
 Users can install and run many server applications and packages on demand based on their needs.
 CapOS aims to strike a balance between being lightweight and practical.

-•Easy to Learn: CapOS has a clean command line interface with standardized Linux commands to simplify operation.
+•**Easy to Learn**: CapOS has a clean command line interface with standardized Linux commands to simplify operation.
 The automated and simplified CLI allows beginners to easily get started with CapOS.

-•Stable and Secure: CapOS is developed based on OpenWrt, a secure and stable Linux system, with the latest kernel and software packages to ensure maximum security and stability.
+•**Stable and Secure**: CapOS is developed based on OpenWrt, a secure and stable Linux system, with the latest kernel and software packages to ensure maximum security and stability.

-•Runs on Various Hardware: CapOS can run on popular hardware from routers, PCs to virtual machines.
+•**Runs on Various Hardware**: CapOS can run on popular hardware from routers, PCs to virtual machines.
 The lightweight design makes it possible to operate CapOS even on resource-constrained devices.

-•Open Source: CapOS is released under the GPL license.
+•**Open Source**: CapOS is released under the GPL license.
 The open source community is welcome to contribute to make CapOS even more lightweight, extendable and user-friendly.

 CapOS aims to provide beginners with an easy-to-use yet practical Linux server OS for learning and practice.
 The simplified web UI and CLI makes it easy to get started with CapOS.
 If you are looking for a lightweight but extensible Linux server solution, try CapOS!
 CapOS is open and free for all.
 Your feedback and suggestions will help us improve CapOS.